 Each local historical society in Vermont can list contact information, hours of operation, and description of collections, as well as website links when applicable.

-The daylong conference held in the Fall with generally more than 150 attendees features a keynote address, business meeting, achievement awards, lunch, and professionally-led workshops relevant to the needs of the local history community.
+The daylong conference held in the Fall with generally more than 100 attendees features a keynote address, business meeting, achievement awards, and professionally-led workshops relevant to the needs of the local history community.
 Attended by local historical society members and museum professionals, the meetings are held throughout the state, typically at places of significant historical interest.
 The League Meeting also provides participants the opportunity to network and share concerns, successes and issues.
 The 2015 Meeting will be October 30, 2015 in Burlington, VT.
 Look for more details coming soon!